juliariec/juliariec.com/src/pages/bookshelf/think-again.md

 1. When did you form your aspirations and how have you changed since then?
 2. Have you reached a learning plateau and is it time to pivot?

-Happiness depends more on what we do then on where we are
+Happiness depends more on what we do than on where we are